 A decrease stitch on a chart has to be paired with a matching number of increase stitches if the chart edges are to remain even

 Decreases are represented on the number of squares that they become after working the decrease, not the number of stitches that they use for the decrease.

 Decreases are represented as symbols that slant in the direction that the finished decrease will slant.
 This gives you a visual clue as to how that stitch pattern will actually look when it is knit.

 Cables are represented over all the stitches that are used for the cable.
 Like decreases, they also slant on the chart in the same direction as the finished piece.

 TIP: Some charts have a gray or "no stitch" square.
 This literally is not a stitch since it does not represent a physical stitch in the knitting; it's just a placeholder in the chart for a stitch that has yet to be created.
 Skip over this square when you are reading the chart, but don't skip over anything in the knitting.

-I hope you enjoyed this tutorial for How to Read Knitting Charts, if you have any further questions please then for me in the comments and I will make sure to answer them!
+I hope you enjoyed this tutorial for How to Read Knitting Charts, if you have any further questions please leave them for me in the comments and I will make sure to answer them!

 Want to practice your chart reading skills?
 Check out the Starlit Hyacinth Pattern, this fingering weight cowl is worked in the round and is a great introduction to chart reading.